 I’ve been thinking about how little bookworms might like to prepare for Christmas.
 After all, we do enjoy reading books much more than eating chocolate, right?
 Maybe!

 I’ve possibly gone a bit overboard with ideas, but I hope there’s an idea here for your family.
-Make sure you keep scrolling down; there are six Advent calendar alternatives: A book tree Advent calendar, a little Advent bookcase, an Advent bookmark, an Advent book, an Advent book page puzzle and a family advent book.
+Make sure you keep scrolling down as there are six Advent calendar alternatives: A book tree Advent calendar, a little Advent bookcase, an Advent bookmark, an Advent book, an Advent book page puzzle and a family advent book.